 (soup), will need assistance available)

 from other departments for 4.
-Operational issues:

 distribution depending upon a.
 Sanitize and re-open common

 number of those ill. areas

-d.
-Provide updates to Student b.
+d Provide updates to Student b.
 Resume standard business

 Health Center regarding practices

 number of ill students as

 reported to us, and arrange for

 their treatment via Student

 Health Center, as able.

 e.
 If a specific apartment is

 deemed uninhabitable by

 Department of Public Health,

 we would attempt to relocate

 residents.

-1 f.
+f.
 Implement Death of a

 Resident procedures if

 necessary.

-3. Staff Issues:
+taff Issues:

 a.
 Employees will inform

 supervisor if they have any

 symptoms or have been in

 contact with someone who

 does.

-1 b.
-Utilize phone tree as
+b Utilize phone tree as

 necessary to contact staff.

 c.
 Programming will be

 suspended or delivered via

 digital media.

-d.
-The majority of judicial cases
+d The majority of judicial cases

 would be suspended until end

 of pandemic.
 Severe

 violations will adhere to due

-process procedures with stipulations for health and
+process procedures with

 stipulations for health and

 safety.

 e.
 May need to deploy

 additional staff from other

 departments, including

-weekend assistance to answer

-phones and respond to

-emergency.

-4. Operational Issues:

-a.
-Maintain normal business

-hours but distribute sanitary

-supplies and alter procedures

-to minimize person to person.

-b.
-Deploy a Housing staff

-member to the Cashier's

-Office, to process billing and

-rent-payment to limit personto-person contact.

-c.
-Identify additional authorized

-signatures for the purpose of

-processing payroll.

-d.
-Will need to prepare

-alternative cleaning options

-and store cleaning /

-disinfectant supplies.

-e.
-Close Computer Lab and

-Game Room.

-f.
+Page 103 of 113

+weekend assistance to answer phones and respond to emergency.
+4. Operational Issues: a.
+Maintain normal business hours but distribute sanitary supplies and alter procedures to minimize person to person. b.
+Deploy a Housing staff member to the Cashier's Office, to process billing and rent-payment to limit personto-person contact. c.
+Identify additional authorized signatures for the purpose of processing payroll. d.
+Will need to prepare alternative cleaning options and store cleaning / e.
+Close Computer Lab and Game Room. f.
 Request for Exemption.

-Residents who are concerned

-about their living

-environment and fear

-contagion, may select to leave
+Residents who are concerned about their living environment and fear contagion, may select to leave Housing. g.

-Housing.

-g.
 Data.
-Housing Office would

-track number of residents

-who self-report illness to our
+Housing Office would track number of residents who self-report illness to our office.

-office.

-Public Safety Pandemic Response Plan
+Public Safety